 # plt.figure(figsize=(8,10)) plt.subplot(2, 1, 1) ax = usage_by_hour.plot() plt.xticks(range(0,24)[::2]) ax.set_title("Usage of bikes by time") ax.set_xlabel("time") ax.set_ylabel("bikes used") distance_per_trip_by_hour = distance_by_hour / usage_by_hour plt.subplot(2, 1, 2) ax = distance_per_trip_by_hour.plot() plt.xticks(range(0,24)[::2]) ax.set_title("Average trip distance by time") ax.set_xlabel("time") ax.set_ylabel("av trip distance") plt.tight_layout()

-Above, we compare the average trip distance with the average number of rentals by time.
+Above, we compare the average trip distance with the average number of rentals by hour.
 A striking finding is the increase in trip distance observed between 22 p.m. and 4 a.m.
 While not many people rent bikes during this timespan those who do tend to ride for above average distances.

 This concludes the first statistical analysis of the data.
 But there is so much more that we can look at.
 Consequently, in a follow up post I'll start applying machine learning to the data.
 Especially, in combination with supplemental data sources there are much more insights to be gained!